aremn/Chicago-Food/README.md

 pip install pandas numpy matplotlib sklearn
 ```

+Also utils.py file is necessary for proper work of project.

 ## Usage

-To run the project, open the Jupyter Notebook file `project_milestone2.ipynb` in Jupyter Notebook and execute the cells in order.
+To run the project, open the Jupyter Notebook file `Chicago Inspection.ipynb` in Jupyter Notebook and execute the cells in order.

 ## Results